Have you ever felt doubtful about an article online and can’t help but wonder if it was written by a real person or a robot?

 This can be hard to catch unless you’re attuned to it, but it can be a major red flag if you see one.

 As the saying goes, sometimes it takes a robot to catch another robot.
-This is where AI content detection tools shine the best.
+This is where AI detector tools shine the best.

 The best AI detection tools heavily rely on writing patterns and highlighting any text that is considered the work of a fellow machine.

-For example, you can check an article using the AI Classifier, which basically uses OpenAI’s own models to spot AI-generated text.
+For example, you can check an article using the AI Classifier, which uses OpenAI’s models to spot AI-generated text.

 But remember, there are tons of other AI detector tools out there.